davidwolfpaw/macbook-setup/README.md

 I generally am doing this because I'm reformatting an old computer because I have a problem (usually the computer, always me).
 I sometimes forget that there are more than files to backup, since not everything syncs perfectly.
 Here's what I need to remember to sync and where they live.

-- Transmit Favorites - Must be manually synced for me using their export tool
-- Sublime Text Preferences - PackageSync creates a zip for me
+- Calibre - Library is saved in user files, backup from computer
+- Chrome - OneTab should be bookmarked, and the rest Chrome syncs itself
+- Firefox - Firefox syncs itself
 - iTerm2 - Syncing preferences to Dropbox
-- Chrome - OneTab should be bookmarked, and the rest Chrome syncs
-- Calibre - Export library to folder
-- Firefox - Firefox syncs itself
+- Sublime Text Preferences - PackageSync creates a zip for me.
+Save current workspace as well to Dropbox
+- Transmit Favorites - Must be manually synced for me using their export tool, or use Panic Sync

 ## Install Basic Software